-I was unable to determine what if any monetary damages John Zugschewert collected from his employer, but the city directory shows that the Zugschewert family relocated to the West Seventh neighborhood (415 Warsaw Street nka Osceola) near the new Schmidt Brewery.
-John Zugschewert continued to work for Schmidt until 1903, when he went to work for Hamm’s Brewery, making the commute from the West Seventh neighborhood, through downtown, to the East Side where Hamm’s Brewery perched on the bluff of Phalen Creek, just north of where the North Star Brewery once stood.
+I was unable to determine what if any monetary damages John Zugschwert collected from his employer, but the city directory shows that the Zugschwert family relocated to the West Seventh neighborhood (415 Warsaw Street nka Osceola) near the new Schmidt Brewery.
+John Zugschwert continued to work for Schmidt until 1903, when he went to work for Hamm’s Brewery, making the commute from the West Seventh neighborhood, through downtown, to the East Side where Hamm’s Brewery perched on the bluff of Phalen Creek, just north of where the North Star Brewery once stood.

-What happened to the younger John Zugschewert, who at the age of 6 was run over?
+What happened to the younger John Zugschwert, who at the age of 6 was run over?
 His 1917 draft card claims he has all limbs.
 He married and worked for the post office.
-They lived at 368 Osceola, just down the street from the Zugschewert family’s home.
+They lived at 368 Osceola, just down the street from the Zugschwert family’s home.

 2 thoughts on “John Zugschwert and the North Star Brewery”